Celtic Sea

 -

-EVHOE surveys have been providing observational data on bentho-demersal communities on the continental shelves of the Bay of Biscay and the Celtic Sea for more than 30 years.
-The surveys operate a standardized fishing gear and are conducted on the continental shelves from 15 to 600 m depth, usually in the fourth quarter of the year, starting at the end of October.
-The main objectives are the monitoring of 22 stocks of benthic fish species and 10 cephalopods from the North-East Atlantic.
-The data also provide a description of regional diversity by including 250 taxa of fish and 45 taxa of cephalopods and others “commercial” invertebrates.
-The dataset is structured in 3 tables providing information on stations, numbers, biomass of observed species and size distributions for a selection of species.
+EVHOE (« Evaluation Halieutique de l’Ouest Européen ») surveys provide observational data on bentho-demersal communities on the continental shelves of the Bay of Biscay and the Celtic Sea for more than 30 years.
+The surveys operate a standardized bottom trawling gear and are conducted from 15 to 600 m depth, usually in the fourth quarter of the year, starting at the end of October.
+The main objectives are the monitoring of 22 commercial stocks of fish species and 10 cephalopods from the North-East Atlantic.
+The dataset also provide a description of regional diversity, including 250 taxa of fish, 45 taxa of cephalopods and others “commercial” invertebrates and, from 2008, more than 350 other taxa of benthic invertebrates.
+The acquisition of this dataset, organised by IFREMER, is steered by the IBTS working group organised within the framework of ICES.
+It is being funded by the European DCMAP programme, in coordination with the French Directorate-General for Maritime Affairs, Fisheries and Aquaculture (DGAMPA).
 This dataset is of great interest for the long-term monitoring of the continental shelves of the Bay of Biscay and the Celtic Sea.
 Moreover, on a larger scale, by being integrated into a European network of bottom trawl surveys, these data play an essential role in studying the evolution of ecosystems from continental shelves to the scale of the eastern North Atlantic.
+From April 2025, the proposed data have been updated in the latest standard format recognised by IFREMER (‘ELFIC’ format).
+The 5 data tables are compiled in a .zip file which also contains a document detailing the content of each table and their respective data fields.

 -